rudenoise/rudenoiseSite/md/skateboarding.md

 the recent [Glory Challenge 2016](http://www.thrashermagazine.com/articles/videos/dime-s-glory-challenge-2016-video/).
 These _jams_ are a loosely organised group of skaters egging each- other on to do have more fun and show-off.
-Who "won" or ranked was gut feel and crowd reaction, not points system was in effect.
+Who "won" or ranked was gut feel and crowd reaction, not points, system was in effect.

+This mode probably doesn't work well for TV, viewers need to understand what is going on with some narrative structure to hold it together.

 Aesthetics play a huge part.
 Right down to sound.
 I've just "popped" the shields out of my wheel bearings to get that "crispy"/"gangster"